 Hip Dysplasia in Puppies

-While not all cases of hip dysplasia can be prevented, there are certain things that pet owners can do to reduce a dog’s risk of developing this disease from an early age.
+While not all cases of hip dysplasia can be prevented, there are certain things that pet owners can do to reduce a dog’s risk of developing this disease from early youth.

-As your senior dog ages, providing them appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
-Obesity also causes many other health problems in dogs, from diabetes to elbow dysplasia, so hold off on excessive ‘low-nutritional-value’ treats and other fatty foods.
+As your senior dog ages providing them appropriate levels of exercise and a healthy diet will prevent obesity, which is a major contributing factor to hip dysplasia.
+Obesity also causes many other health problems in pets, from diabetes to elbow dysplasia, so hold off on excessive ‘low-nutritional-value’ treats and other fatty foods.

-Although joint changes characteristic of CHD are associated with large breed dogs, small dogs are not exempt from developing early signs of hip displasia as well.
-Care should be taken to ensure dogs of all ages are consuming a healthy diet to prevent the onset of hip dysplasia and age-related arthritis.
+Although hips and joint changes characteristic of CHD are associated with large breed dogs, small dogs are not exempt from developing early signs of hip displasia as well.
+Care should be taken to ensure dogs of all stages in life are consuming a healthy diet to prevent the onset of hip dysplasia.

 Dogs With Hip Dysplasia – A Compendium of Care

-Despite almost a century of investigative research, many aspects of the development and progression of joint changes associated with canine hip dysplasia remain to be discovered.
+But despite almost a century of investigative research, many aspects of the development and progression of hips and joint changes associated with canine hip dysplasia remain to be discovered.
 Ambiguity in disease progression may also be reflective of variations in gene-expression within and between dog breeds that have yet to be uncovered.

 After studying Sports Medicine & Biology at the University of Oregon, Curtis went on to excel in a career of Clinical Nutrition sales, later owning a healthcare company serving private-practice physicians.